andybangs/react-matchable/README.md

 ## Notes

-- Game state is stored in a single object, allowing all React components to be pure and stateless.
+- All state is stored in a single object, allowing view components to be pure functions

+- Periodic updates to the timer are scheduled using a saga

-- Quiz data can contain 2 or more columns.
+- Quiz data can contain 2 or more columns

 ## License